GageAllenCarpenter/JCache/README.md

 ## Examples
 Below are a few core examples that demonstrate how to use JCache to store and manage data in files.
 ### Adding Data
-The 'add' method allows you to add elements to the cache.
+The `add` method allows you to add elements to the cache.
 If the cache file is empty, the method creates a new cache file and writes the provided element to it.
 If the cache file already contains data, the method appends the new element to the existing data.
 ```java
  public static void main(String[] args) {
      // Define a folder and file for the cache